Nikotine1/terramaster-fancontrol-IT8613E/README.md

 # Fan control for TerraMaster on Linux

 Tested with F4-424 Pro.
-This a direct port of the Xpenology fancontrol script by Eudean to work on OMV/Debian.
+This is a direct port of the Xpenology fancontrol script by Eudean to work on OMV/Debian.

 Original author: https://xpenology.com/forum/topic/14007-terramaster-f4-220-fan-control/?ct=1559481439